 A Word: As the Journal of the Registry we are a community ally and catalyst for social change through the advocacy of inclusive justice.
 Our primary goal is to offer an open source for voices, visions and thoughts that can get buried in the noise of racism at every level of society.
-The Journal of the Registry acknowledges the required perseverance of action on behalf of the Black community.
-Historically, we know that systemic change happens through consistent and pressing demands for policy change in America.
-We expect and will settle for nothing less regarding full citizenship that is equitable, and inclusive for Blacks in America.
+The Journal of the Registry acknowledges the required perseverance of action on behalf of the Black community to remove the burden of systemic racism.
+Historically, we know that systemic change in America only happens through consistent and pressing demands focused on policy amendments.
+We expect and will settle for nothing less regarding full citizenship that is inclusive and equitable for Blacks in America.
 We stand today because of what has been done through the "feet on the ground" work of activists and allies.
 We remember and we carry the mantel of justice for today, and for the next generation.
 As agents of change we draw upon our skills, wills, resources, voices, allies, and all that is given to us as a people to engage in ways that remove all barriers of oppression against our people.
+Inclusive Equity is the outcome of living in a society focused on social justice.